 - nerve damage in the extremities, called peripheral neuropathy, which can cause tingling in the legs and feet

 People with celiac disease may develop nutrient deficiencies as damage to the gut gradually limits the absorption of nutrients such as vitamins B12, D, and K. For the same reason, a person may also develop iron deficiency anemia.

 Beyond malnutrition, celiac disease can also cause damage to the large intestine and more subtle damage to other organs.

-Variations in symptoms may depend on:
+Variations in symptoms may